Clippers roll past Mavericks 154-111 to take 3-2 series lead

 Mavericks: Doncic was issued a technical foul in the second quarter. … G Tim Hardaway Jr. was called for a flagrant-1 after winding up and hitting George in the face on a drive. … Assistant Stephen Silas took over as coach after Carlisle was ejected.

-Clippers: Shot 67% from the field in the first quarter. … Hardaway and Los Angeles’ Marcus Morris were called for double technicals in the second quarter.
+Clippers: Shot 67% from the field in the first quarter. … Hardaway and Morris were called for double technicals in the second quarter.
 C Ivica Zubac was called for a technical in the third.

 UP NEXT